-The following table sets forth our contractual obligations, in thousands of U.S.\$, and their maturity dates as of December 31, 2007:
+The following table sets forth our contractual obligations, in thousands of U.S.\$, and their maturity dates as of December 31, 2008:

-Within One Year One to Three Years Three to Five Years More than Five years Total
+Within One Year One to Three Years (in thou Three to Five Years sands of U.S. dollars) Total Shipbuilding contracts (1) \$ 24,080 72,240 - - \$ 96,320 Long term debt (2) 24,080 - 214,700 238,780 Operating lease obligations (3) 397 861 - - 1,258

-(in the ousands of U .S. dollars)

-Shipbuilding contracts (1) \$ - 96,320 - - \$ 96,320

-Long term debt (2) - 24,080 - 75,000 99,080

-Financing lease obligations (3) 233 - - 233

-Operating lease obligations (4) 168 - - 168

-(1) We have entered into agreements to assume the shipbuilding contracts for the construction of two Capesize dry bulk carriers for the purchase price of \$60.2 million each.
+- (1) We have entered into agreements to assume the shipbuilding contracts for the construction of two Capesize dry bulk carriers for the purchase price of \$60.2 million each.
 We have paid the first predelivery installment of \$12.04 million for each vessel, or 20% of the contract price.
 We financed the first predelivery installment with proceeds under our loan facility with Fortis, mentioned in note (2) below.
-The remaining installments amounting to \$48.2 million for each vessel will be paid as certain stages of construction are completed, pursuant to the respective shipbuilding contracts.

-(2) As of December 31, 2007, we had an aggregate principal of \$99.1 million of indebtedness outstanding under our loan facilities.
-This indebtedness was incurred in connection with our acquisition of the Salt Lake City and in connection with the first predelivery installments of Hull 1107 and Hull 1108, mentioned in note (1) above and does not include projected interest payments which are based on LIBOR plus a margin.
-In February and March 2008, we incurred additional debt of \$71.5 million and \$27.0 million of principal balance under our revolving credit facility in order to finance part of the purchase price of the Norfolk.

-(3) Since our acquisition of our fleet manager, effective April 1, 2006, we pay rent to Universal Shipping and Real Estates Inc., a related party company controlled by our Chairman and Chief Executive Officer, Mr. Palios, pursuant to a lease agreement signed between DSS and Universal Shipping and Real Estates Inc. in January 2006, and amended in December 2006.
-This finance lease has a term of three years and minimum estimated lease payments until expiration of the agreement in 2008, using the exchange rate at December 31, 2007 of U.S.\$ 1.494 to €1.00 are estimated to be around \$0.2 million.
-See also item 7B.
+We expect to pay two additional installments amounting to \$12.04 million for each vessel in 2009 and one predelivery installment and the delivery installment of each vessel, in 2010. - (2) As of December 31, 2008, we had an aggregate principal of \$238.8 million of indebtedness outstanding under our loan facilities.
+This indebtedness was incurred in connection with our acquisition of the Salt Lake City and the Norfolk and in connection with the first predelivery installments of the New York (Hull 1107) and the Los Angeles (Hull 1108), mentioned in note (1) above and does not include projected interest payments which are based on LIBOR plus a margin. - (3) We pay rent to Universal Shipping and Real Estates Inc., a related party company controlled by our Chairman and Chief Executive Officer, Mr. Palios, pursuant to a lease agreement signed between DSS and Universal Shipping and Real Estates Inc. The lease which expired in December 2008 was renewed for three years and minimum estimated lease payments until expiration of the agreement in 2011, using the exchange rate at December 31, 2008 of U.S.\$ 1.43 to €1.00, are estimated to be around \$0.7 million.
+See also Item 7B.
 "Related Party Transactions".

-(4) We pay rent to Altair Travel Agency Ltd. and Diana Shipping Agencies S.A., both related companies controlled by our Chairman and Chief Executive Officer, Mr. Palios, pursuant to lease agreements signed between the two companies and DSS in January and December 2006, respectively.
-Both agreements expire in December 2008, and minimum estimated lease payment amounts, using the exchange rate at December 31, 2007 of U.S.\$ 1.494 to €1.00, are estimated to be around \$19,000 and \$148,580, respectively.
-See also item 7B.
+We also pay rent to Altair Travel Agency Ltd. and Diana Shipping Agencies S.A., or DSA, both related companies controlled by our Chairman and Chief Executive Officer, Mr. Palios, pursuant to lease agreements signed between the two companies and DSS in January and December 2006, respectively.
+Both agreements expired in December 2008 and were renewed for three more years until December 2011.
+Minimum estimated lease payment amounts, using the exchange rate at December 31, 2008 of U.S.\$ 1.43 to €1.00, are estimated to be about \$59,000 to Altair and \$0.5 million to DSA.
+See also Item 7B.
 "Related Party Transactions".

 We have entered into agreements with an unrelated supplier for the exclusive supply of lubricants for some of our vessels.
 Under the terms of those agreements, we were provided with free lubricants provided that the specific supplier remains our exclusive supplier for a specified period.
-Please see the notes to the consolidated financial statements as of December 31, 2007.
+Please see the notes to our consolidated financial statements as of December 31, 2008.